msespos/google-homepage/README.md

-A deconstruction / rough reconstruction of a web page.
+A reproduction of the Google home page (without any functionality).

+msespos.github.io/google-homepage/